zhwa/mlir-example/ch.8.Custom-dialect/GENERIC_BINDINGS.md

 1. Shows how to build ergonomic APIs on top of low-level FFI
 2. Reveals the true cost of abstractions (IREE's approach)
 3. Demonstrates when to use explicit cases vs. libffi
+4. Illustrates the separation of concerns: ExecutionEngine for JIT compilation, libffi for variadic calling
-4. Crucial skill for compiler engineering and runtime design
+5. Crucial skill for compiler engineering and runtime design

 **Production Value**: Industrial compilers like IREE prove that these patterns scale - they just move complexity into infrastructure rather than eliminating it.

+**Recent Migration**: All chapters (1-8) now use `mlir::ExecutionEngine` instead of LLJIT, reducing JIT compilation code by ~60% while maintaining identical functionality.
+This modernization uses MLIR's official, recommended JIT API.